Editor’s note: This post was originally published on 10/17/17 and has been updated for accuracy and comprehension.

 There’s a clear difference between a reason and an excuse.

-When someone is constantly coming to with you excuses about their behavior, it’s time to have one of those tough conversations.
+When someone is constantly coming to with you excuses about their behavior, it’s time to have one of those difficult conversations.

 Gathering data is the best way to bring the situation to light.